msupply-foundation/msupply_docs/content/docs/dispensary/prescriptions.md

 It is recommended to backdate the prescription before adding any items to the prescription, that way you'll see the stock available at that date.
 </div>

-If you have backdated a prescription, when adding items, the available stock will be adjusted to what was available at that date.
+If you have backdated a prescription, when adding items, the available stock will be adjusted to what was available at that date and has not been used since.

 When adding items to a backdated prescription, the available stock will be adjusted to what was available at that date.
 The other field still show the current state of the system.